 Last year, Food & Water Watch organized a bus rally and education day at the Florida Capitol.
 Over 200 people came from across the state to rally for a clean energy future for all Floridians and learn how to engage elected officials on critical issues facing our food and water.

 Food & Water Watch is a lead organization in a state coalition called the Floridians Against Fracking.
 Fracking and drilling associated with unconventional extraction of oil and natural gas poses a direct and immediate threat to the drinking water, air, food, health, wildlife, climate, and the economy of communities across Florida.

 South Florida is not immune to this threat.
 The oil & gas industry has applied for permits in Big Cypress, Collier County, and even a well close to the Broward/Miami-Dade border.
 In fact, the oil industry is currently using seismic testing in the Everglades to try to find new pockets of oil.
 The coalition has passed almost 90 county and city resolutions including ordinances prohibiting fracking in Miami Dade and Broward.
 These resolutions build local awareness, support and momentum for statewide legislation to ban fracking.
-In early October 2017, we organized the introduction of a bipartisan ban bills in the state legislature.
+We organized the introduction of a bipartisan ban bills in the state legislature.
 In South Florida we have hosted several educational film screenings, presented on fracking at local group meetings, and helped to pass several municipal resolutions.
 Our local coordinator is currently working to get the Miami delegation firmly behind the ban bill by engaging local citizens.

 With your support, we can ban fracking in Florida and protect our vital resources for future generations.